 # df -l

-Note: Using the'-l' option will filter all the network/remote based file systems and list only the local-based file system.
+Note: Using the'-l' option will filter the entire network/remote based file system and list only the local-based file system.

 7. How to list the file system usage in MB (MegaByte)?